mwaaas/ussd_airflow/docs/how_ussd_works.rst

 receiving user’s request.)

-Your ussd application then responds to the request, and Ussd gateway goes ahead and displays you content to the user
+Your ussd application then responds to the request, and Ussd gateway goes ahead and displays your content to the user

 Below is a another diagram to help understand the concept